pumbas600/notion-word-count/README.md

 * `npm run dev:chrome`.
 * `npm run dev:firefox`.
 > **Note**
-> This does not listen to changes in the manifest files.
+> This does not listen to changes in the manifest files or assets.
+If these change you will need to re-run the command.

 ## Release